 Marketing and Communications

 If the data and information are showing success, share them!
-Or, if the data is helping convey a need, use it as a tool to get resources.
+If the data helps convey a need, it can be used as a tool to obtain resources.
 Use marketing and communications tools, like emails, newsletters, and social media posts, to highlight eye-catching findings.
 These graphics and charts should be able to communicate a quick, compelling message and stand alone with limited to no narrative context.

-We would love to collaborate with you to incorporate these best practices for visualizing data into your next project, whether it be a needs assessment, evaluation, or research study.
+We would love to collaborate with you to incorporate these best practices for visualizing data into your next project, whether a needs assessment, evaluation, or research study.
 Contact us today!